-- Transparency and Liquidity: It is acknowledged that these investments are less • transparent than traditional investments and that liquidity in such investments is usually significantly limited.
+- Transparency and Liquidity: It is acknowledged that these investments are less transparent than traditional investments and that liquidity in such investments is usually significantly limited.
 Liquidity constraints, including lockup provisions and redemption or withdrawal fees, must be taken into consideration when making allocations to such investments.

-- Allowable Strategies: Since alternative investments generally seek to provide • diversification by investing in strategies that do not correlate directly with traditional equity and/or fixed-income investments, investments strategies may include, but are not limited to, the following:
+- Allowable Strategies: Since alternative investments generally seek to provide diversification by investing in strategies that do not correlate directly with traditional equity and/or fixed-income investments, investments strategies may include, but are not limited to, the following:

-- Statistical Arbitrage 0
+- Statistical Arbitrage

-- Distress Securities 0
+- Distress Securities

-- Bayesian Modeling 0
+- o Bayesian Modeling

-- Merger Arbitrage 0
+- Merger Arbitrage

-- Momentum Trading 0
+- o Momentum Trading

-- Fixed Income Arbitrage 0
+- Fixed Income Arbitrage

-- Debt/Equity Financing \cap
+- o Debt/Equity Financing

-- Equity Long/Short 0
+- Equity Long/Short

-- Leveraged Buyouts 0
+- Leveraged Buyouts

+- Global macro